Udaykir02/GDP_Group-3/Non-Functional Requirements List.md

 - When feasible, the application should include offline features, such as the ability to cache product data for offline browsing, and should gracefully handle network outages and low bandwidth conditions.
 - Progressive loading strategies should be used to give priority to important information and functionality over non-essential ones when a network is slow.

+## 11. Sustainability:

+- Code quality, documentation, and version control best practices should all be adhered to by the well-organized and manageable codebase.
+- Enforcing modular architecture and separating concerns will help with code reuse, testing, and future improvements.

 ## 12. Backup and Restoration:

 - To prevent data loss in the event of hardware failures or system issues, regular backups of the application data, including user profiles, product information, and transaction records, should be carried out.